-To serve patients in need throughout King and Snohomish County, we depend on a diverse group of volunteers for each weekly clinic (mobile or fixed).
+To serve patients in need throughout King and Snohomish Counties, we depend on a diverse group of volunteers for each weekly clinic (mobile or fixed site).
 Below, you can find descriptions of the unique roles where volunteers can serve.

 Volunteers typically sign up to serve 1-2 times monthly for a 5-hour shift during a clinic’s operating hours.
 We offer self-scheduling so you can choose the opening and location you would prefer.
 We ask for a one-year commitment from volunteers and provide training specific to the position, including: Patient Confidentiality (HIPAA), Blood-borne Pathogens, and Electronic Health Record (EHR) software.

 If you are interested in volunteering with Lahai Health, please fill out an online application form.

 The following positions are our most common needs but not necessarily all of the volunteer opportunities available.
 If you have a suggestion for something you would like to bring to the clinic, do not hesitate to contact us!